grahamkatana/books_rag/README.md

 their PDF's absence, print a `[skip]` line, and exit 0 rather than fail -- that's expected in CI, not a bug; run them locally with the real files present for full coverage.

-## Bibliographic data: Brave + LLM, straight into the database

-PDFs don't reliably expose author/publisher/year. `seed-books` gives a new book a placeholder bibliography guessed from its filename (good enough to exist and be queryable, not good enough to cite), then `lookup-bibliography` improves it: searches Brave for the book, hands the results to an LLM to extract structured title/authors/year/publisher/ edition, and writes that straight into the book's row in the database -- `bibliography_source="auto_lookup"` and a `lookup_confidence` field ("high"/"medium"/"low", the LLM's own judgment of how consistent the search results were).
-There's no intermediate file anywhere in this -- earlier versions of this project staged everything through a `book_overrides.json`, which turned out to be exactly the kind of manual busywork the auto-lookup step was supposed to replace, so it's gone.

-This is a much better starting point than the filename guess, but it's still an LLM reading web snippets, not a guarantee -- review a book against its real copyright page before fully trusting it for citations, the same as any `bibliography_verified=False` row.
-The fastest way to do that is directly in `/admin`: edit the fields, save, and it's automatically marked verified with `bibliography_source="manual"` -- no JSON, no rerunning anything.
-Without `BRAVE_API_KEY` configured, `lookup-bibliography` just skips itself with a clear message; the pipeline still completes, books just keep their filename-guessed metadata until you either set that key or fix them by hand.

-Neither step ever clobbers data someone's already vouched for:
-`seed-books` only creates rows for books it's never seen before, never touching an existing one regardless of where its data came from;
-`lookup-bibliography` skips anything already `bibliography_verified=True` and (by default) anything already `bibliography_source="auto_lookup"` too, unless you pass `--force` to redo those specifically.
-A manual `/admin` edit is the one thing `--force` can never touch -- it isn't in `lookup-bibliography`'s query at all once `bibliography_verified=True`.

 ## Frontend